kaiorosa1/100-days-of-code/log.md

 ### Day 36: February 28, 2019

 **Today's Progress**: I've finally finished the challenge about higher order functions and it was a very simple solution.
 And I spent more time doing more challenges which have been more challenging than usual and I like it.
-I have added interactivity in the project (following the tutorial)
+I have added interactivity in the project (following the tutorial).
+I've done a late session and I finished the ES6 section.

 **Thoughts**: I've spent an hour trying to solve a simple problem.
 They are definitely harder than the previous ones.
+I've done a late session and I finished the ES6 section and it was harder than I expected and a lot to take in.
+Later on I'll watch videos about it as a way to review everything.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/js-journey/commit/c877554103fd0051a48a94d65ef2f4b2ec61cbe1